 Debt management plan (DMP)

 The first stage is for a debt adviser to go through your income and expenditure, prioritising money you owe on things like rent, mortgage, gas and electricity and leaving you enough to live on.
-(There’s a guide to priority debts on the National Debtline website and there’s also a download on dealing with priority debts if you live in Scotland).
+(There’s a guide to priority debts on the National Debtline website and on dealing with priority debts if you live in Scotland).

-SAVVY TIP: There’s more on what to do if you’re struggling with your debts and priority debts elsewhere in this section.
+SAVVY TIP: There’s more on where to go if you need help with debt elsewhere in this section.